material-motion/material-motion/specifications/directors.md

 **No access to the scheduler**: Directors do not have direct access to a scheduler.

 The primary goal of this restriction is to minimize the number of novel APIs a director must interact with.
-A transaction is the preferred bridge between a director and a scheduler.
+The planEmitter is the preferred bridge between a director and its scheduler.